Scroll to: About this site

 The fundamental premise of this website is that the fullest understanding of the history of capitalism requires close attention to all of its dimensions—social, cultural, economic, and political—although the political dimension is most salient in my own research (see CAD PhD).

 I created this site in the late 1990s, shortly after I had begun a research project on shareholder voting rights.
-Over time, as my research and teaching interests evolved, I expanded the site to become both a portal for the history of capitalism and a gateway into research on the history of corporations—newly reinvigorated now that I have retired from teaching and administration.
+Over time, as my research and teaching interests evolved, I expanded the site to become both a portal for the history of capitalism and a gateway into research on the history of corporations—my own newly reinvigorated now that I have retired from teaching and administration.

 If you have suggestions for additions to this site or notice any errors, please get in touch.